OisinWrites/Rock-Beats-_/README.md

 - Trying to create a form that saves its input to a var.
 After countless attempts
 - I've found the correct method.
 Documented below.

+### Errors Remaining
+- input form for player name is too long and needs to be shortened, I believe it can
+- be achieved with bootstrap.
+It is being left as is for submission.`
+- Best of five paragraph not returning on reset

 ## Credits and Sources
 - StackOverflow.
 An example of random selection: https://stackoverflow.com/questions/4959975/generate-random-number-between-two-numbers-in-javascript
 - Coolers.
 Colour palette generator. https://coolors.co/palette/001524-15616d-ffecd1-ff7d00-78290f